 Ask the visitor for their name and email address so you can keep track of your form submissions and follow up with visitors.
-Click ADD FORM ELEMENT on the left of the Form Builder.
-All of the standard Form Fields appear under the BASIC tab.
+Click Add Form Element on the left of the Form Builder.
+All of the standard form elements appear under the Basic tab.

 A large comment box allows visitors to provide longer responses.
-Use the Long Text Entry field (text area) under the QUICK ELEMENTS section of the BASIC tab.
+Use the Long Text element (textarea) under the Basic Elements section.

 Copy and paste the codes into your website’s source code, usually within the body tag, and your form will be integrated the moment you save the changes in your editor.